 The Time for Tenting Varies

 Some homes only need to be tented for a few hours to solve an infestation problem.
 Other homes need to be tented for as long as a week.
 How long your home needs to be tented is going to depend upon the size of your home and the extensiveness of the infestation.

 You Can't Do It Yourself

-A lot of people will try to do their own “DIY fumigations” by trying things like setting off a bunch of room-specific bug bombs.
+A lot of people will try to do their own "DIY fumigations" by trying things like setting off a bunch of room-specific bug bombs.
 This can be helpful if your home has been infested by pests such as fleas, which can be conquered on a personal level.
-The DIY fumigation cans are not nearly as lethal or dangerous as tenting (though they aren’t exactly super safe either).
-Tent-level fumigation though is something that can only be done by a professional.
+The DIY fumigation cans are not nearly as lethal or dangerous as tenting (though they aren't exactly super safe either).
+The tent fumigation process is something that can only be done by a professional.
 In some states, a fumigator needs specific licensing and certifications before they can do any fumigating.
 If the pest problem has infested the structure of your home as well as its surface, always go the professional route!

 Don't Rush Back In

 It can be tempting to rush back into a fumigated home as soon as your pest control expert posts the notice that re-entry is okay.
 It is important though that you not rush things.
 Go in yourself first—give the house at least an extra day to settle before you bring in kids and pets.